ItemConsulting/enonic-fp/README.md

 }
 ```

+### Delete content by key and publish

-Deleting some content by key.
-Deleting it first on the `draft` branch, and then publish it to the `master` branch.
+In this example we delete come content by `key`.
+We are first doing this on the `draft` branch.
+And then we `publish` it
+to the `master` branch.

+We will return a http error based on the type of error that happened (trough a lookup in the `errorsKeyToStatus` map).
+Or we return a http status `204`, indicating success.

 ```typescript
 import { Response, Request, Error } from "enonic-fp/lib/common";